Seneca-CDOT/simengine/docs/Anvil Model.md

     -     an-striker01                   shut off
     -     an-striker02                   shut off

 The installation of the VMs plus minor setup need to be performed prior to the system modelling stage.
+You can use the official 'anvil-generate-iso' tool to create striker dashboards (see [An!Wiki page](https://www.alteeve.com/w/Build_the_Anvil!_m2_Install_Media) for more details).

 **Resources**